andreaskrath/kasm/doc/instructions.md

 As an example, the `add` instruction performs arithmetic addition between the two provided paramters, if the instruction is suffixed with `w`, like so `addw`, then the parameters will be interpretted as 64-bit.

+Note that the size of an instruction matters, in the sense that `setb ra 3000` will result in a decode error, as the value 3000 cannot be represented in a single byte.

 ## Parameters
 There are two types of parameters that an instruction can take: register and operand.